 How to report hate crime

-In an emergency - always call the police on 999 if you are at risk from something that is happening now.
+In an emergency call 999 to tell the police if you or somebody else is in immediate danger from something that is happening now.

 If the hate crime you have experienced took place in or close to your home, or you believe any of your neighbours are involved, you can also report it to your landlord.

-If you are a council tenant you should contact your Tenancy team.
+If you are a council tenant you should contact your Tenancy Officer or team.

-If you want to report hate crime, contact the Housing Aid Centre.
+If you want to report harassment, contact the Anti-Social Behaviour team.

 If you rent your home from a housing association, you should contact the association that manages the property.

-If you live in temporary accommodation managed by the Royal Borough, you should contact the Temporary Accommodation team.
+If you live in temporary accommodation managed by the Royal Borough of Greenwich, you should contact the Temporary Accommodation team.

 Royal Borough of Greenwich services

-If you experience racist, homophobic, transphobic or disability harassment whilst using of our services, please report it immediately at the place where it happens.
+If you experience racist, homophobic, transphobic or disability harassment whilst using council services, please report it immediately at the place where it happens.